 – truthful and factual (without too many details)

 – use personal stories to illustrate the issues

 – respectful of everyone you work with, and most importantly, those who you work against

-– engaged with relevant current events (e.g. health concerns, active living)
+– engaged with relevant current events (e.g. health concerns, mobility equity)

 – letters to politicians and staff at HRM

 – meetings with politicians and staff at HRM